GLPRL/AdvProg2-1/README.md

 Login page and Registration pages allow to move between them, if a user already exists, or would like to register a new account.

 We used Bootstrap 5 as our technology to design the pages, content and visual wise.

+How to use:
+Download all of the files, extract them to a location of your choosing.
+**Everything must be in the same directory**
+Then, run the login.html page w/ double click